att-cloudnative-labs/kubesweeper/README.md

   * Failed
 * Pod restart threshold
   * 144
-    * If the pod re-start threshold is at least this number *and* has a pod waiting reason of ```CrashLoopBackOff```, then Kubernetes Deployment Crawler will delete the associated resources
+    * If the pod restart threshold is at least this number *and* has a pod waiting reason of ```CrashLoopBackOff```, then Kubernetes Deployment Crawler will delete the associated resources

 ## Contributing